antao97/LGM/README.md

 **Authors:** An Tao, Yueqi Duan, He Wang, Ziyi Wu, Pengliang Ji, Haowen Sun, Jie Zhou, Jiwen Lu

 [[arxiv]](https://arxiv.org/abs/2112.09428)

+In this paper, we investigate the dynamics-aware adversarial attack problem in deep neural networks.
+Most existing adversarial attack algorithms are designed under a basic assumption -- the network architecture is fixed throughout the attack process.
+However, this assumption does not hold for many recently proposed networks, e.g. 3D sparse convolution network, which contains input-dependent execution to improve computational efficiency.
+It results in a serious issue of lagged gradient, making the learned attack at the current step ineffective due to the architecture changes afterward.
+To address this issue, we propose a Leaded Gradient Method (LGM) and show the significant effects of the lagged gradient.

 If you find our work useful in your research, please consider citing:
 ```